ctrlplusb/react-sizeme/README.md

 export default MyComponentWrapper;
 ```

+Should you wish to avoid the render of a placeholder and have an eager render of your component then you can use the `noPlaceholder` configuration option.
+Your component will then be rendered directly, however, the `size` prop will not contain any data - so you will have to decide how to best render your component without this information.
+After it is rendered `size-me` will do it's thing and pass in the `size` prop.

 ## Controlling the `size` data refresh rate

 The intention of this library to aid in initial render on a target device, i.e. mobile/tablet/desktop.
 In this case we just want to know the size as fast as possible.
 Therefore the `refreshRate` is configured with a very low value - specifically updates will occur within 16ms time windows.